isaacwisdom/RemarkableLamyEraser/README.md

 *  redo : Presses the redo button

 Tools are compatible with press and hold type triggers, or with click type triggers as toggles.
 The available tools are:
-*  eraser          : Changes to eraser tool. on deactivation, changes back to writing utensil
-                    note that on the RM2, this mode uses special features available from the marker plus.
+*  eraser-erase    : Changes to eraser tool. on deactivation, changes back to writing utensil note that on the RM2, this mode uses special features available from the marker plus.
 *  select          : Changes to select tool.
 On deactivation, changes back to writing utensil